 Why these problems happen

-In case you are interested, there is a range of possible reasons for these problems, including various security changes made by software vendors such as Microsoft, different versions of operating systems and web browsers, and problems with the installation of Adobe Reader.
+In case you are interested, there are a range of possible reasons for these problems, including various security changes made by software vendors such as Microsoft, different versions of operating systems and web browsers and problems with the installation of Adobe Reader.
 We apologise for any inconvenience that you may have been experiencing.